flemingsyaifullah/testapp/README.md

 Study Case :

+<B>Given a simple app to display second cars to be sold by a second car dealer</b>

+We have some new requirements to be applied at this app to accomodate some business needs and regulation as below :

 1. Please create interface for above project with abstract method : GetCarListing

 2. Please implement the interface for existing method CarListing (public ActionResult CarListing()) which is currently